 The Victor Valley (Hesperia) Campus was founded in 2009.
 Located in the High Desert community of Victor Valley, this campus serves students and employers in the cities of Hesperia, Adelanto, Victorville, and Apple Valley.
-The following programs are offered at the Hesperia Campus:
+The following programs are offered at this campus: